fnv234/6.1040-3Dev-backend/problem_framing.md

 **One person, multiple roles**

-A team lead (Aisha) organizes an offsite and creates the session (direct stakeholder as Host).
-Later she joins another company-wide "fun" session created by someone else and fills out prompts as a participant (direct stakeholder as Participant).
-Separately, HR reads exported group summaries after the event (Aisha becomes an indirect stakeholder whose profile influences decisions she did not control).
+A team lead organizes an offsite and creates the session (direct stakeholder as Host).
+Later, she joins another company-wide "fun" session created by someone else and fills out prompts as a participant (direct stakeholder as Participant).
+Separately, HR reads exported group summaries after the event (she becomes an indirect stakeholder whose profile influences decisions she did not control).

 **Non-targeted / nefarious use**